kmgb/new-tab-html/README.md

 # Installation
 ## Chrome / Brave / Edge
-This will not be posted to online extension stores due to the potential of Javascript attacks on inexperienced users.
 You may install it manually through the following steps:
 1. Clone to your machine
 2. Open chrome://extensions